-Source: Research Data (2025)
+Note.
+Research Data (2025)

 The results show a Chi-square statistic of 0.18 and a probability value of 0.671, which exceeds the 0.05 significance level.
 Therefore, the null hypothesis was not rejected, indicating that the model had constant variance of residuals.
 This confirms that the regression model satisfied the homoscedasticity assumption, enhancing the reliability of findings on the relationship between capital structure and corporate governance.